AnnieDoDo/SVM-Part---Predicting-Music-Popularity-with-Machine-Learning-A-Comparative-Analysis/README.md

 # 🎵 Predicting Music Popularity with Machine Learning

+**🏅 Accepted for presentation at the IEEE Big Data 2023 Workshop (poster track)** <br>

-This project aims to predict the popularity or genre of music tracks using Support Vector Machines (SVM), implemented from scratch with additional GPU acceleration using CUDA.
-The work explores the full modeling pipeline — from data processing to training and evaluation — and was accepted for presentation at the IEEE Big Data 2023 Workshop.
+This project explores a full machine learning pipeline to predict the popularity or genre of music tracks using Support Vector Machines (SVM).
+The model was implemented from scratch and further optimized using GPU acceleration with CUDA — covering the entire workflow from data preprocessing to model training and evaluation.

 ---